-At the SACO Apartments, I didn’t feel like a guest per-se, I felt like someone who was renting the apartment they would now call home.
-I cooked, did the dishes, washed my clothes, did some work for the blog, and just lived life on my own.
-I even had a night in where I worked, watched Orange is the New Black, and even went to bed early.
+At the SACO Apartments, I didn’t feel like a guest per se.
+I felt like someone who was renting the apartment they would now call home.
+I cooked, did the dishes, washed my clothes.
+Then, some work for the blog, and just lived life on my own.
+I even had a night in.
+Then, I worked, watched Orange is the New Black, and went to bed early.
 It felt like a place that I could call home and it was great to take some time off.

-I was fortunate enough to stay into the apartments off of Gloucester Place, which are in an amazing location in proximity to everywhere in the city.
+I was fortunate enough to stay into the apartments off of Gloucester Place.
+These are in an amazing location in proximity to everywhere in the city.
 One of the days that I stayed with SACO, I walked all the way to Kyoto Garden in Holland Park, which is about two miles away.
 It isn’t easy to find a flat or a hotel room where you feel at home, but SACO Apartments did just that.
 From the moment I got the keys in my hand until I put them back in the key return box, I truly felt at peace and at home while I was a guest at the SACO Apartments.

-The natural light hit off of the white in every way until the sun went down and the kitchen was amazing.
-The entire space was perfectly laid out in a layout that made the most of the space that was present.
+The natural light hit off of the white in every way until the sun went down.
+Plus, the kitchen was amazing.
+The layout perfectly presented the entire space and made the most of it.
 London, like many places, is a city that is always short on space, so I loved how SACO made the most of the limited amounts of space that was present.
 Everything from the kitchen to the bathroom was cohesive and blended together in every way.
-Being right on the center of a busy street means lots of noise at all hours of the day, but after the first night, I didn’t even notice the noise!
+Being right on the center of a busy street means lots of noise at all hours of the day.
+After the first night, I didn’t even notice the noise!